 [see: NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on November 7, depicts Minnesota free of any drought designation.
-Last year at this time, about 5% of the state was Abnormally Dry.
+- The U. S. Drought Monitor map released on November 5, depicts nearly half of Minnesota with some level of drought designation.
+Last year at this time the state was free of any drought.
+On November 5, 2020 about 50% of the state was Abnormally Dry, and 11% of the state was Moderate Drought conditions.
+A small area in Rock County in southwest Minnesota had Severe Drought conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]